breadtard/dotfiles/README.md

 feh | background thing
 polybar | bar

-wallpaper is in i3/wallpaper.png also change .zshrc to include your username because idfk how to make it work
+# Troubleshooting
+##hyelp wallpaper doesnt work
+###you have to edit i3 config file and put path to wallpaper

+##hyelp zshrc doesnt work
+###you have to edit it, because it has a path to /home/someuser/